-- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards in accordance with the provisions of Article 17 subsection 2.
-If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - 2.
-In special cases the Board of Examiners may allow a student to take an examination in a form other than a written examination.
+- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant predetermined standards in accordance with the provisions of Article 14 subsection 2.
+If applicable, the Board of Examiners will appoint an examiner to bear the primary responsibility for the examination. - 2.
+In special cases the Board of Examiners may allow a student to take an examination in a different form.
 The request for this must be substantiated. - 3.
-An oral examination will preferably be conducted by two examiners, especially in case of a resit. - 4.
-A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.
+An oral examination will be conducted by two examiners, especially in case of a resit.
+A written motivation will be sent together with the result to this Board as well as to the student. - 4.
+A student's registration will be confirmed by or on behalf of the Board of Examiners during examinations. - 5.
+In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time.
+The examiner will decide on this matter in consultation with the Board of Examiners.